finnianr/Eiffel-Loop/doc/Contents.md

 * Automates composition of JNI call signature strings.
 * Automates cleanup of Java objects.

 The framework is based on the concept of a Java agent that is similar to an Eiffel agent.
-You will find classes: [`JAVA_FUNCTION`](http://www.eiffel-loop.com/library/language_interface/Java/java_agents/java_static_function.html) and  [`JAVA_PROCEDURE`](http://www.eiffel-loop.com/library/language_interface/Java/java_agents/java_procedure.html) that inherit [`JAVA_ROUTINE`](http://www.eiffel-loop.com/library/language_interface/Java/java_agents/java_routine.html).
+You will find classes: [$source `JAVA_FUNCTION`] and  [$source `JAVA_PROCEDURE`] that inherit [$source `JAVA_ROUTINE`].
 These agent classes automatically generate correct JNI call signatures.
 The library allows the creation of recursively wrapped classes where the arguments and return types to wrapped routines are themselves wrapped classes.

 [See here](http://www.eiffel-loop.com/example/eiffel2java/source/class-index.html) for an example of it's use.